 If you do not want to put your address on the forms, the court should have a way for you to keep it confidential.
 Be sure to bring this to the clerk's attention.
-Another possibility may be to register for NY State's Address Confidentiality Program ("ACP"), which NY began in November 2012.
+Another possibility may be to register for NY State's Address Confidentiality Program ("ACP").
 The ACP allows a victim who registers with the program to keep his/her address confidential when filing court petitions.
 All mail is sent to the ACP and the ACP will send it to your actual (confidential) address.
 To register, click here.

 After you finish filling out your petition, bring it to the court clerk.
-The clerk may then type it up while you are present or not.
-The clerk will take it to a judge who may issue either a summons for your abuser to appear in court on a certain date, or a warrant for his or her arrest, depending upon the circumstances.
+The clerk will take it to a judge who may issue either a summons for the abuser to appear in court on a certain date, or a warrant for his or her arrest, depending upon the circumstances.

 The judge may also issue a temporary order of protection and, if requested, the judge can also issue a temporary order of custody.
 The judge can also temporarily order child support in an amount sufficient to meet the needs of the child, without having to prove an immediate or emergency need for the money.
 The judge can make this order of temporary child support even if you do not know the respondent's income.* Furthermore, the judge may issue temporary custody during the term of the order of protection to either parent or an "appropriate relative."*

-In order to get a permanent or final order of protection, there are two possibilities.
+In order to get final order of protection, there are two possibilities.
 The first possibility is that the case will go to trial.
 During a trial, or hearing, both you and the abuser will have an opportunity to be heard (through testimony) and either party can present evidence in support of their case.
 The judge would then make his/her decision after hearing the evidence.
-In order to get a five year order of protection, the judge usually must make a "finding" that aggravating circumstances existed.
-The second possibility is that the parties (you and the abuser) come to an agreement or settlement under which the respondent (the abuser) consents to you having a final order of protection against him.
+In order to get a five year order of protection, the judge must make a "finding" that aggravating circumstances existed.
+The second possibility is that the parties (you and the abuser) come to an agreement or settlement under which the respondent (the abuser) consents to you having a final order of protection against him/her.
 An order of protection issued "on consent," as it may be called, is usually only given for up to two years since the respondent can usually consent to the order of protection without admitting any wrongdoing.
-Therefore, if you believe that you can prove "aggravating circumstances," and you are willing to go through a trial, you can ask for a trial and try to seek a five-year order rather than agree to get an order on consent which would only last up to two years.
-(Check the section entitled What is an Order of Protection?
-How long does it last? to read about aggravating circumstances)
+If you believe that you can prove "aggravating circumstances," and you are willing to go through a trial, you can ask for a trial and try to seek a five-year order rather than agree to get an order on consent which would only last up to two years.
+(Check the section entitled What types of orders of protection are there?
+How long can they last? to read about aggravating circumstances)

-The court will give you instructions on how the summons, petition, and order of protection can be served on (delivered to) the abuser.
+The court will give you instructions on how the summons, petition, and order of protection can be served on the abuser.
 The court should also tell you that you have the right to have the Police Department serve the summons, petition, and order.
 In many counties, you can also use the Sheriff's office instead of the police department - call your local Sheriff's office for their hours of operation and to make sure there is no fee involved.
-Note: In October 2012, NY state created the Order of Protection Notification System, which allows you to be notified by e-mail, text, iPhone/iPad app, telephone, fax or web query, when law enforcement serves your family court order of protection upon the abuser.
-For more information or to register, click here and here.
+Note: NY state has an Order of Protection Notification System, which allows you to be notified by e-mail, text, iPhone/iPad app, telephone, fax or web query, when law enforcement serves your family court order of protection upon the abuser.
+For more information or to register, click here.

 It is important that no matter who serves the court papers, you ensure that the person who serves the papers fills out the affidavit of service that the court will give to you and that you bring the completed affidavit to court with you on your return court date.
 This is your proof that the respondent was served even if s/he doesn't show up in court.
 The affidavit of service usually asks for the time and date that the respondent was served as well as other identifying information about the respondent such as his/her physical appearance, etc. The affidavit of service must be notarized.
 If you are using the police or sheriff to serve the papers, they usually will fill out what is called an affirmation of service and it does not need to be notarized.
 If you have a question as to whether the form needs to be notarized, you should check with your local court clerk.